Lakeside, Michigan, 2017, Residential

 Located along a country road, a half-mile from the clear waters of Lake Michigan, we were hired to re-conceptualize an existing weekend cabin to allow long views of the adjacent farm field and create a separate area for the owners to escape their many visitors and high-school-age children.

-Painted board and batten siding, ribbons of windows, a low one-story metal roof with vaulted ceiling and no-nonsense detailing fits this modern cabin to the Michigan country-side.
+Painted board and batten siding, ribbons of windows, a low one-story metal roof with vaulted ceiling and no-nonsense detailing fit this modern cabin to the Michigan countryside.

 A great place to vacation.
 The perfect place to retire someday.

 Ellen Rothenberg, elsetime, 2015.
 Installation View, Sector 2337.
 Photo by Nathan Kirkman.